elastic/elasticsearch-js/docs/examples/proxy/README.md

 have a more sophisticated backend in place yet.

 > **IMPORTANT:** This is not a production ready code and it is only for demonstration purposes,
-> we make no guarantees on it's security and stability
+> we make no guarantees on it's security and stability.

 This project is designed to be deployed on [Vercel](https://vercel.com/), a cloud platform for static sites and Serverless Functions.
 You can use also other functions providers,